Empower. Engage. Enact.

 Nuclear weapons threaten our future.
 The 6th Youth Nuclear Peace Summit is a chance to enact change.

-Join us on October 28th-30th 2026 at the Canadian Museum for Human Rights in Winnipeg, Canada.
+Join us from October 28th-30th 2026 at the Canadian Museum for Human Rights in Winnipeg, Canada.

 Why Attend?